 · "The Peace Book," by Todd Parr: Parr has an inspiring way of explaining to very young children the most challenging subjects.
 In bright and clever illustrations, he shares with his readers what peace feels like in a way that young people can understand.

 · "The Diary of a Young Girl," by Anne Frank: The true story of the remarkable and brave Anne Frank and her life spent in an attic while hiding with family during the Nazi occupation.
 A moving account of the Holocaust viewed through a young girl's eyes.
-A classic.

 · "War Horse" by Michael Morpurgo: This reminds readers that animals too have served in war and deserve recognition for their bravery and sacrifice.
 A story of a horse and the war horrors he witnesses while trying to be reunited with his owner.

 · "Little Women" by Louisa May Alcott: The four March girls and their life while their father is away serving as a Union chaplain in the Civil War.
 The family works together to endure this time and face the struggles of life while their father is away at war.

 · "Nubs: The True Story of a Mutt, a Marine & a Miracle," by Brian Dennis, Kirby Larson, Mary Nethery: A friendship between a Marine and a stray dog during his deployment in Iraq.
 The story of the dog's loyalty and survival as he follows the Marine unit during their travels.

 · "The Lion, The Witch and The Wardrobe," by C.S.
 Lewis: Four children from England are sent to live in a country house because of a London evacuation during World War II.
 They soon discover a magical wardrobe that takes them to great adventures.

 · "The Red Badge of Courage," by Stephen Crane: A young man who wants to leave the farm life and join the Union troops in Civil War.
 A classic story of a boy who quickly turns into a man as he experiences the tragedy of war.